SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 You are using SonarQube and its Java Analyzer to analyze your projects, but there aren't rules that allow you to target some of your company's specific needs?
 Then your logical choice may be to implement your own set of custom Java rules.

 This document is an introduction to custom rule writing for the SonarQube Java Analyzer.
-It will cover all the main concepts of static analysis required to understand and develop effective rules, relying on the API provided by the SonarQube Java Plugin.
+It will cover all the main concepts of static analysis required to understand and develop effective rules, relying on the API provided by the SonarSource Analyzer for Java.

 ## Content